 I discussed above a number of common techniques seniors use to protect their homes from loss to Medicaid estate recovery at their deaths.
 Most require advance planning, but not all.
 My discussion has included the use of trusts, life estate deeds and exempt transfers.
 There are other techniques that I have not discussed that may also be appropriate depending on your circumstances.

-Please consult an experienced elder law attorney BEFORE you act.
+Please consult an experienced asset protection attorney BEFORE you act.
 Recognize that most lawyers attorneys do not practice in this area.
 Be careful!!!!!
 Don’t transfer the ownership of your home without getting the best advice possible.
-There are many issues to consider and traps for the unwary.
+There are many issues to consider and traps for the unwary, especially vis-a-vis irrevocable income only trust taxes.
 Be sure to are not experienced in Medicaid and long term care planning.
 They may be able to prepare a deed for you, but that doesn’t mean they understand the Medicaid consequences and trust forms.
 Seek the help of an attorney who is an expert in this area of the law.
 Do not make these common Medicaid planning mistakes.

 The planning that will work best for you will depend upon your particular situation and the laws of your state.
 If you are concerned that your family home will be lost because of the overwhelming costs associated with Alzheimer’s, other dementia, Parkinson’s, stroke or another disabling condition, see an elder law attorney in your state soon.
 The laws regarding Medicaid and Estate Recovery differ from state to state – you need to get expert advice from a lawyer who knows the laws of the state where you live or your assets won't be protected from seizure.